-The PREA Coordinator maintains all investigation reports that is derived from the OIG, MSP, and CSP; and the information is stored and secured in an electronic database system.
-The Maryland DJS annual report as well as the collected data will be securely maintained for 10 years.
+The PREA Coordinator maintains all investigation reports derived from the OIG, MSP, and CSP, and the information is secured electronically.
+The Maryland DJS annual report and the collected data are securely maintained for 10 years.

 Based upon the review and analysis of the available evidence, the auditor has determined the facility is in compliance with this standard regarding data storage, publication, and destruction.
 No corrective action is required.